graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration4.md

   and the variable resolves to its default value, then `HasArgument` returns `true` (since the field argument is successfully resolving to a variable).
 * Various `IEnumerable<T>` properties on schema and graph types have been changed to custom collections: `SchemaDirectives`, `SchemaTypes`, `TypeFields`, `PossibleTypes`, `ResolvedInterfaces`
 * `GraphTypesLookup` has been renamed to `SchemaTypes` with a significant decrease in public APIs
+* `ExecutionHelper.GetVariableValue` has been removed, and the signature for `ExecutionHelper.CoerceValue` has changed.